 Organic and Materials Chemistry, Biopolymers with focus on nucleic acids and peptides, Unimolecular polymer nanoparticles , Biocatalysis

 The following is a selection of recent publications in Scopus.
-Filbert Totsingan has 27 indexed publications in the subjects of Biochemistry, Genetics and Molecular Biology, Chemistry, and Materials Science.
+Filbert Totsingan has 29 indexed publications in the subjects of Chemistry, Biochemistry, Genetics and Molecular Biology, Materials Science.